Definition of cutting parameters

 Vf = fz x Z x n

-n : Rotational frequency in rpm
+n : Rotation frequency in rpm

 Average fz values: